victoria-maple/resources/guide.md

           Elixir](https://maplelegends.com/lib/use?id=2000005)s.
     - Ergoth grants 150[k](https://en.wikipedia.org/wiki/Kilo-) base EXP, which is enough to give a halfway-decent EXP payout to those who deal damage to it.
-Note that this is the only source of EXP in SPQ, and that Ergoth is level 115.
+Note that this is the only source of EXP in SPQ (besides the Devil Slimes; see below), and that Ergoth is level 115.
     - Another significant source of EXP are the [Devil Slime](https://maplelegends.com/lib/monster?id=9300027)s that spawn within the &rdquo;[Hat](https://maplelegends.com/lib/etc?id=4001034)